sanghyukmoon/grid_dendro/README.md

-# 🌌🌵GRIDDEN - Gravitational Identification with Dendrogram
+# GRID-dendro - Gravitational Identification with Dendrogram

 ### WARNING: This package is under construction 🏗